lost-egg/lost-egg.github.io/charms/craft.md

 [^needs-touch]: This Charm was missing the Touch keyword in the original text.

-[^evocation-tiers-dont-exist]: The original text for this Charm referenced evocation tiers that don't exist.
-This version attempts to compensate for that.

 [^consolidated-upgrade]: A separate Charm was listed as an upgrade for this Charm.
 The two Charms have been consolidated.

 [^number-guesswork]: The number given here is guesswork, as the original text is unclear.